What is “Small-scale cultivation for personal use” and “plant count limits” all about?

 Thinking about plant count limits…

 Could you imagine a cap on how many tomatoes or carrots you could grow at home for yourself?
 This is laughable.
 But the point is, would the rules be based on how many plants you have?
 Or on the total produced product?
 In home-brewing, where people brew their own beer at home, the most common guideline is 100 – 200 gallons per year as a cap.
 This translates to 1/2 a keg to 1 keg worth of beer a month (depending on how many people live with you.)
+Interesting, right?

-The options are to either scale cannabis plant count limits to 99, remove them all together, or remove them all and institute guidelines based on total produced product like home-brewing, which has monthly caps.
+Some options are to either scale cannabis plant count limits to 99, remove them all together, or remove them all and institute guidelines based on total produced product like home-brewing, which has monthly caps.
 Limiting cannabis by total yield ends up being problematic as there are several categories of plant to consider: stems/stalks, your best buds, your larf (small, popcorn sized cannabis flowers), your trim, as well as the leaves.
 Sure, the different parts of the plant can be utilized in various ways, yet what is counted weight-wise if there were cannabis yield caps instead of plant count numbers?

 To make matters more complex, there’s also “wet” weight and “dry” weight.
 The weight of cannabis plants changes considerably as it dries.